 The successful candidates will take office on the day after the Electoral Officer gives their official notification of the result of the election.
 However, no person is permitted to act as a member of the council before making a declaration.
-This declaration will be made at the inaugural meeting, which is scheduled for Wednesday 26 October 2022.
+This declaration will be made at the inaugural meeting, which is scheduled for late October 2025.
 Newly elected members will be contacted by staff with the key dates.